OctopusDeploy/blog/blog/2022-10/variable-usage/index.md

 Many customers have requested the ability to see where variables are used in Octopus Deploy.

-In this post, I explore some of the challenges with making variable use visible.
+In this post, I explore some of the challenges of finding all the places a variable might be used.

 ## Why people want to see variable use